Go to StaffmatchSpontaneous application

 SMIC 2026 : Net, Gross, Monthly and Annual Amounts

-The SMIC, or Salaire Minimum Interprofessionnel de Croissance, is the legal benchmark in France, setting the minimum level of pay an employee must receive.
-Expressed as a gross SMIC, a net SMIC, and an hourly rate, it determines not only the amount shown on the payslip before social contributions are deducted, but also the salary actually received and the applicable hourly wage.
+The SMIC, or Salaire Minimum Interprofessionnel de Croissance, is the legal minimum wage benchmark in France.
+It sets the minimum level of pay an employee must receive.
+Expressed as gross SMIC, net SMIC and an hourly rate, it determines both the amount shown on the payslip before social security contributions are deducted and the salary actually received by the employee.

 What is the SMIC?